taichi-dev/taichi/docs/compilation.rst

 Python Abstract Syntax Tree (AST) Transform
 ---------------------------------------
-The first time the registered function is called, a AST transformer will transform the kernel body into a script, which when executed emits a Taichi frontend AST.
+The first time the registered function is called, a AST transformer will transform the kernel body into a Python script, which, when executed, emits a Taichi frontend AST.

 Template Instantiation
 ---------------------------------------